-ATTENTION POTENTIAL MARYLAND CHERRY BLOSSOM PRINCESS CANDIDATES:The 70th Anniversary Cherry Blossom Princess Program will be held April 7-14, 2018 in Washington, DC.
+ATTENTION POTENTIAL MARYLAND CHERRY BLOSSOM PRINCESS CANDIDATES:The 71st Anniversary Cherry Blossom Princess Program will be held in April 2019 in Washington, DC (official dates TBD).
 The Cherry Blossom Princess Program is a cultural, educational, and professional development program for women leaders ages 19 to 24 held each year during one week of the National Cherry Blossom Festival© in Washington, DC.
 It is sponsored and managed by the National Conference of State Societies (NCSS), the non-profit, voluntary umbrella association for State and Territorial Societies in the National Capital Area.
 If you believe you have the qualifications to be considered as a Maryland Cherry Blossom Princess, please click here to fill out the application.

 2017 Cherry Blossom Princess

 Diana Leonora Tappert

 Diana Tappert is currently earning her Bachelors of Arts in International Studies with a Minor in the Study of Women, Gender & Sexuality and a Minor in English from the Johns Hopkins University (JHU).
 She is also participating in the Humanities Center Honors Program - a completion date of May 2017 for both.
 She is fluent in both English and French.

 Diana competes and represents JHU at the United Nations-style debate competitions at colleges and universities both domestic and international.
 She has been a member of the Hopkins Feminists JHU group since 2014 in several roles, including President.
 Within this organization, she has worked at promoting gender equality and inclusivity, as well as organizing programming to spark discussion and community dialogue.